apache/cloudstack-documentation/source/adminguide/autoscale_with_virtual_router.rst

 AutoScale VM Group can be removed only if there is no VM in the group.

 To force-delete the AutoScale VM Group, check the cleanup checkbox, then click OK button.
-All the VMs in the group will be destroyed.
+All the VMs in the group will be expunged.

 Runtime Considerations
 ----------------------